factorhouse/kpow-streams-spring-kafka-example/README.md

-# Monitor Spring Kafka Applications with kPow
+# Monitor Spring Kafka Applications with Kpow

 ![kpow-kafka-streams-viz](https://user-images.githubusercontent.com/2832467/137060506-4d7ff311-29da-42ed-8e14-97ccfea6f7d3.png)

-Integrated [Confluent Order Service](https://github.com/confluentinc/streaming-ops/tree/main/apps/microservices-orders/orders-service) Spring Kafka example application with the [kPow Streams Agent](https://github.com/operatr-io/kpow-streams-agent).
+Integrated [Confluent Order Service](https://github.com/confluentinc/streaming-ops/tree/main/apps/microservices-orders/orders-service) Spring Kafka example application with the [Kpow Streams Agent](https://github.com/operatr-io/kpow-streams-agent).

-Run this project with the instructions below, we have integrated the kPow Agent.
+Run this project with the instructions below, we have integrated the Kpow Agent.
 You will see log-lines like:

 ```
-kPow: sent [370] streams metrics for application.id OrdersService
+Kpow: sent [370] streams metrics for application.id OrdersService
 ```

-Once started, run kPow with the target cluster and navigate to 'Streams' to view the live topology and metrics.
+Once started, run Kpow with the target cluster and navigate to 'Streams' to view the live topology and metrics.

 ### Quickstart

-1. Start a 3-Node Kafka Cluster and kPow with [kpow/local](https://github.com/operatr-io/kpow-local).
+1. Start a 3-Node Kafka Cluster and Kpow with [kpow/local](https://github.com/operatr-io/kpow-local).
 2. Build the Order Service JAR with `make test`
 3. Run the Order Service JAR with `java -jar build/libs/orders-service-10.0.8.jar`
 4. Navigate to localhost:3000 > Streams > OrdersService (can take 1-2 minutes to appear)

-## How We Integrated WordCount Streams with the kPow Agent
+## How We Integrated WordCount Streams with the Kpow Agent

-### Get the kPow Streams Dependency
+### Get the Kpow Streams Dependency

-Include the kPow Streams Agent library in your application:
+Include the Kpow Streams Agent library in your application:

 ```
 implementation 'io.operatr:kpow-streams-agent:0.2.8'